What are image usage rights?

 • Create your content: Creating your images is the best way to avoid any copyright issues.
 Whether you’re taking your photos, designing graphics, or creating original illustrations, this ensures that you own the content and have the full rights to use it as you wish.

 Respecting image rights is key to ensuring legal safety and maintaining a strong, trustworthy online presence.
 Always ensure that the images used are either created by you, licensed, or legally sourced.
-Check out our blogs for more information.
+For a broader look at content legality, read our blog on what copyright is and how to use content legally.
+If you want to understand what content search engines penalize, that's a good next read.
+You can also learn more about building your online presence in our guide on what a website is and why you need one.